 Baptist Seminary of Kentucky is committed to offering equal access to educational opportunities for all qualified students.
-BSK does not discriminate in matters of hiring, admissions, academic issues, or student affairs on the basis of race, color, gender, disability, age, or national origin.
+BSK does not discriminate in matters of hiring, admissions, academics, or student affairs on the basis of race, color, national or ethnic origin, gender, disability, or age.